siravich-khongrod/siravich-khongrod.github.io/README.md

 This map however fails to account for explicitly showing the two safety aspects mentioned.
 The map includes all types of crime which are not relevant to user needs.
 Thus an interactive map that allows user to switch through crime types would better provide this information.
 Alternatively, several static maps of different crime types can also answer to these needs.

+More Upcoming Project
+* Automated Valuation Modeling using Linear Regression Techniques (SAS)
+* Listing search tool on leaflet NodeJS web application to query assets in proximity of train station (GeoJSON and MongoDB)
+* Decentralized Arduino Supervision and Control System for Home Automation
+* Three Dimension LED Matrix Multiplexing on Arduino Platform
+* Private Software as a Service using Optware on DD-WRT Custom Firmware Routers
+* Private Cloud Solution for Remote Multimedia Access

 [editor on GitHub](https://github.com/siravich-khongrod/siravich-khongrod.github.io/edit/master/README.md)